rahulfrodo/MSOMDR/README.md

 # MSOMDR
-Multivariate Scalar on Multidimensional Distribution Regression
+This repository contains implementation of "Multivariate Scalar on Multidimensional Distribution Regression", Ghosal and Matabuena, 2023.
+Download the attached software.zip file containing the source codes in R and .html illustration of the proposed method.